rlabrecque/Steamworks.NET-Docs/gettingstarted.md

 ### Steam Callbacks

-Callbacks are an important feature of Steamworks, they allow you to retrieve data asynchronously from Steam without locking up your game.
+Callbacks are the most important aspect of Steamworks, they allow you to retrieve data asynchronously from Steam without locking up your game.

-One such Callback that you will likely wish to utilize is called `GameOverlayActivated_t`.
+One such Callback that you will likely wish to utilize is `GameOverlayActivated_t`.
 As the name implies it sends you a callback every time the Steam Overlay is activated or deactivated.

 To use it we will continue with our script from earlier.

-To use Callbacks in Steamworks.NET you first declare a `protected Callback<>` at class scope as a member variable to hold onto the Callback.
+To use Callbacks in Steamworks.NET you must first declare a `protected Callback<>` at class scope as a member variable to hold onto the Callback.

 <pre><code>public class SteamScript : MonoBehaviour {
 	protected Callback&lt;GameOverlayActivated_t&gt; m_GameOverlayActivated;
 }</code></pre>

 We then create our Callback by calling `Callback<>.Create()` and assigning it to m_GameOverLayActivated.
+This prevents the callback from being garbage collected.

-We do this in OnEnable as that allows us to recreate the Callback after Unity reloads assemblies.
+We usually do this in OnEnable as that allows us to recreate the Callback after Unity reloads assemblies.

 <pre><code>public class SteamScript : MonoBehaviour {
 	protected Callback&lt;GameOverlayActivated_t&gt; m_GameOverlayActivated;